 Resurgence of Infrastructure Investment

 In recent years, there has been a growing recognition of the need to invest in infrastructure to support economic growth and improve quality of life.
-Many countries, including the United States, have launched ambitious infrastructure programs aimed at modernizing transportation systems, upgrading public facilities, and expanding access to essential services.
+Which means many countries, including the United States, have launched ambitious infrastructure programs aimed at modernizing transportation systems, upgrading public facilities, and expanding access to essential services.
 These programs often draw inspiration from the PWA, emphasizing the importance of government investment in creating jobs and stimulating economic activity.

 Focus on Sustainable and Resilient Infrastructure